-Waldorf schools are increasingly aware of the criticism leveled at them,
+Waldorf schools are generally aware of the criticism leveled at them,

-and they are making efforts to use clever public relations (PR) to offset this criticism.
+and they often use clever public relations techniques (PR) to combat this criticism.

 Here are excerpts from a pair of seminars held recently by Waldorf supporters to discuss such issues.

 To see the entire transcript, go to http://ukanthroposophy.wordpress.com/

 The morning session started with an introduction from Sylvie Sklan [representative for the Steiner Waldorf Schools Fellowship] as to why the Steiner Schools Fellowship is in talks with the Conservative party with regard to state funding.
 It was explained that because of the “likely” change of government in the next election, it was important for the Fellowship to lobby....

 [Some Waldorf] schools were wary of state funding because of the concerns of teachers that such funding would allow the government to intervene and interfere with the running of the schools.

 ....[Some participants] felt that the schools had to be accountable for ensuring that children were meeting basic standards of reading, writing and numeracy at all levels.
 This, it was acknowledged, may cause some conflict with the Steiner method of teaching.

 ....Sam Freedman [education adviser to the Conservative party] was asked by a trustee, at the very end of the morning session, whether or not he could foresee any other particular problems with Steiner schools becoming state funded.